What to Know About Rerouting Plumbing Lines in a Slab Foundation

 Why Rerouting Plumbing Lines Works

-running water pipe in the ground
+Running water pipe in the ground

 Photo: dragoonphoto / Adobe Stock

 Once a pipe fails, the rest of your plumbing system can follow.
-Save your floor by hiring a local plumber to reroute the plumbing and avoid any further damage.
+Save your floor by hiring a plumber to reroute the plumbing and avoid any further damage.

-But repiping a house built on a slab comes with challenges not seen with homes with a basement or crawlspace.
+But repiping a house built on a slab comes with challenges not seen with homes with a basement or crawl space.
 Many plumbing professionals may choose to reroute existing pipes that are located in a slab.

 • Determining how the slab is supporting the building before cutting or breaking into it.